asyncapi/training/VIDEO_3_SCRIPT.md

-# Video 3: What is AsyncAPI?
+# Video 3: What is AsyncAPI

 Hello everyone!
 Welcome!